-Calianno’s chamber music has been presented across the globe by the International Contemporary Ensemble, Alarm Will Sound, the JACK Quartet, Ensemble Mise-En, the Nouveau Classical Project, Ensemble 39, Tactus, Ossia, Artifact and The New York Miniaturist Ensemble.
-His orchestral music has been performed by the NYU Symphony, Illinois Symphony Orchestra, and the Greater Buffalo Youth Orchestra.
+Calianno’s works have been commissioned and performed by the International Contemporary Ensemble, Alarm Will Sound, the JACK Quartet, the Nouveau Classical Project, Tactus, Ossia, and Artifact.
+His orchestral works have been commissioned by the NYU Symphony, the Illinois Symphony Orchestra, and the Iowa State University Symphony.

-Calianno holds degrees from the Oberlin Conservatory of Music, the Eastman School of Music, the University of Illinois and New York University.
+Calianno holds degrees from the Oberlin Conservatory of Music (BM), the Eastman School of Music (MA), the University of Illinois (DMA) and New York University (MM).
 His principal teachers have included John Luther Adams, Lewis Nielson, Ricardo Zohn-Muldoon, Zack Browning, Mark Suozzo and Livingston Gearhart.

 I believe in actually creating new music, not lumping together an array of extended techniques and passé effects and calling it new music;

 I believe in creating art that experiments and investigates with acumen and with naïveté; in creating art that, above all things, aspires to transcend and illuminate – art where the spirit works with the hand, not against it;